yonishelach/nvidia-data-flywheel/docs/02-quickstart.md

    - `icl_config`: Settings for in-context learning (ICL) examples.
    - `training_config` and `lora_config`: Training and fine-tuning parameters.
    - `logging_config`: Settings got logging .
 You can configure the logging level (e.g., DEBUG, INFO, WARNING, ERROR, CRITICAL).
 Default is "INFO".
+   - `llm_judge_config`: llm as judge configuration.
+By default the blueprint is configured to use a self-hosted judge llm, but users can switch to a remote llm of choice.

    **Example: Adding a new NIM**